Insect social networks: Recruitment networks

-In some species, during nest emigration there is a minority of workers who actively search new nest sites.
+In some species, during nest emigration, there is a minority of workers who actively search for new nest sites.
 When they find a promising site they recruit nest-mates to show them the site.
 The nest-mates can in turn recruit more workers and when a critical mass of ants moves back and forth between the old site and a particular new site then the whole colony moves.
-Recruitment generally occurs via tandem running, and the emigration process can be modelled as a directed network where edges connect workers which performed a tandem run together, and the directionality shows which worker led and which worker followed.
-The density and complexity of these networks appears to increase with indecision, and the core of the networks consists predominantly of the subcaste of workers specialised in finding new sites and recruiting other workers.
+Recruitment generally occurs via tandem running, and the emigration process can be modelled as a directed network where edges connect workers who performed a tandem run together, and the directionality shows which worker led and which worker followed.
+The density and complexity of these networks appear to increase with indecision, and the core of the networks consists predominantly of the subcaste of workers specialised in finding new sites and recruiting other workers.

-Disease Prevention
+Disease prevention

 Living in large colonies in confined spaces creates a risk of pathogen spreading.
 Insects in social networks show many anti-pathogen behaviours to prevent the spread of infection.
 An example of this behaviour is the pathogen alarm behaviour in termites.
 If a termite detects itself being infected with pathogen spores, it will produce a vibratory signal to warn the other colony members to stay away from it to prevent the spread of the fungi.